tohugaby/pur_beurre/README.md

 ## Getting starded

+You need to install Mariadb/Mysql on your system.

 **Pipenv** is used to manage dependencies and virtual environment.
 You need to install pipenv on your system.